 North Texas is known for its’ chilly winters and 100-degree summers.
 Although it’s fun to be outdoors—lets face it—we all need a reprieve from crazy Texas weather every once in a while.
 Whether you’re looking to escape the cold wind or the heat of the sun, DFW’s best indoor attractions will keep you and your little ones comfortable and entertained.

 What we love about the Amon Carter Museum is that it educates and connects visitors to American heritage through exceptional art.
-From works of legendary American artists like Frederic Remington to the current exhibit, Commanding Space: Women Sculptors of Texas – the museum offers diverse collections to fascinate and inspire us.
+From works of legendary American artists like Frederic Remington to the current exhibit, With the Help of Friends – the museum offers diverse collections to fascinate and inspire us.
 The museum is always FREE and offers programs like story time activities for children and artist talks for art aficionados.

 With exceptional artworks always on display and engaging activities for all ages, the DMA is simply a must-visit.
 They offer everything from storytimes for toddlers and babies, summer art camps for kids, to concerts and late night programs for adults.
 This award-winning museum also offers FREE general admission.